Priory Woods School & Art College Local Offer Identification of need

 - On entry to Priory Woods every child is assessed, this is called a baseline assessment and the information is recorded and stored.
 Formal assessments are then carried out at regular intervals so we can track your child’s progress over time.

 - Priory Woods operates a number of different curriculum models to meet the different needs of the pupils in relation to their age, ability, social and emotional development.
-For example, pupils with profound and multiple needs have access to therapies and a sensory curriculum, while more able pupils have additional maths and English lessons and access to Entry Level accreditation.
+For example, pupils with profound and multiple needs have access to therapies and a sensory curriculum, while more able pupils have additional maths and English lessons and access to accreditations and Entry Level qualifications.

-- Students are grouped according to age for registration and some pastoral activities.
-The curriculum offered to each student depends on decisions made on how to best meet individual needs and the long term aims in the EHCP.
+- Students are grouped according to age and need for registration and some pastoral activities.
+The curriculum offered to each student depends on decisions made on how to best meet individual needs and the long term outcomes in the EHCP.
 Pathways include following an informal curriculum, semi-formal curriculum or formal curriculum, although these are not exclusive and some learners may access aspects of more than one.

 - In some exceptional cases pupils are helped to attend school and access the curriculum with a personalised timetable.